Grilled Chicken Shawarma

 Instructions

-• Using a meat tenderizer, pound the chicken into thin pieces, and transfer into a gallon-sized plastic bag.
+• Use a meat mallet/tenderizer to pound the chicken into thin pieces.
+Once completed, transfer the chicken into a zip-top gallon-sized plastic bag.

-• Combine the lemon juice, olive oil, curry powder, salt, cumin and minced garlic.
+• Combine the lemon juice, olive oil, curry powder, salt, cumin and minced garlic in a small bowl.

 • Pour the marinade over the chicken breasts.
 Seal up the plastic bag, and shake it to where the chicken is coated in the marinade.